The business

 Methods

-For over two decades we have adopted minimum and zero till farming as a method of conserving soil and soil moisture.
-This type of farming is not without its drawbacks, but it certainly has its rewards.
-We presently use two seeders - a Flexicoil/ConservaPak in Killam and a New Holland here in Sherwood Park.
-These seeders separate the seed and fertilizer into two separate rows and have minimal impact on the soil structure compared to conventional tillage.
+In the 80's we have adopted minimum and zero till farming as a method of conserving soil and soil moisture.
+We expanded our farm in the early 2000 to the Killam area and We presently use a New Holland seeder in Strathcona.
+The seeder separate the seed and fertilizer into two separate rows and have minimal impact on the soil structure compared to conventional tillage.
+All of our seeding operations are created with prescription maps that measure the exact amount of product to put down according to the soil profile required for each crop.
 We use three John Deere combines between Killam and Sherwood Park.

-For over two decades we have adopted minimum and zero till farming as a method of conserving soil and soil moisture.
-This type of farming is not without its drawbacks, but it certainly has its rewards.
-We presently use two seeders - a Flexicoil/ConservaPak in Killam and a New Holland here in Sherwood Park.
-These seeders separate the seed and fertilizer into two separate rows and have minimal impact on the soil structure compared to conventional tillage.
+In the 80's we have adopted minimum and zero till farming as a method of conserving soil and soil moisture.
+We expanded our farm in the early 2000 to the Killam area and We presently use a New Holland seeder in Strathcona.
+The seeder separate the seed and fertilizer into two separate rows and have minimal impact on the soil structure compared to conventional tillage.
+All of our seeding operations are created with prescription maps that measure the exact amount of product to put down according to the soil profile required for each crop.
 We use three John Deere combines between Killam and Sherwood Park.